Outreach and Online to You

 If you can't visit the Observatory we can come to you.
 Our Outreach Program has delivered thousands of programs to area schools, scout meetings, libraries, and nursing homes.
 An astronomer can visit your class, lead fun and in-depth professional development for your teachers, or deliver hands-on, inquiry-based programs that meet academic content standards.
 We can also bring telescopes for safe viewing of sunspots and solar flares or even lead an evening star party at your place.
 We will work actively to design a program that is right for your class.
 Program descriptions of our most popular programs are listed below.
 However, we can customize any program to your astronomical needs.

-All school and community center program are free thanks to a grant from the Jacob G. Schmidlapp Trusts, Fifth Third Bank, Trustee.
+All school and community center programs are free thanks to a grant from the Jacob G. Schmidlapp Trusts, Fifth Third Bank, Trustee.
 This includes outreach to you, admission on field trips, and buses.

 The Planets and their Orbits (Recommended for grades K-8) - The solar system is constantly changing and we can keep you up to date.
 Utilizing the latest images from NASA we will share the canyons on Mars, the giant hurricane on Jupiter, and the rings of Saturn while demonstrating their pathways around the Sun.